Anjani63939/anjani_14_07_2025/README.md

-All logical functinality which is usefull for more project at many time
+All the commonly used logical functionalities that are useful in multiple projects.”